moov-io/watchman/docs/runbook.md

 ### Use local directory for initial data

-You can specify the `INITIAL_DATA_DIRECTORY=test/testdata/` environmental variable for OFAC to initially load data from a local filesystem.
+You can specify the `INITIAL_DATA_DIRECTORY=test/testdata/` environmental variable for Watchman to initially load data from a local filesystem.
 The data will be refreshed normally, but not downloaded on startup.

 ### Change SQLite storage location